 - NUPR 420 – Clinical synthesis; one-on-one with a preceptor

 - NUPR 520 – Clinical synthesis for the advanced generalist: one-on-one with preceptor

-Group rotations are typically held twice a week for roughly eight hours.
+Group clinical rotations are held approximately 1-2 days per week for roughly 6-12 hours – number of hours can vary and is site dependent.
 Shifts can be during the day (6:30 a.m. to 3 p.m.) or evening (3 to 11 p.m.).
 Rotations can be scheduled on any weekday that students are not in a didactic class, which are typically Tuesdays during the fall and Thursdays during the spring.